chucknado/mimeo/docs/setup.md

 ## Setting up Mimeo

-Mime requires Python 3.6 or higher to run.
+Mimeo requires Python 3.6 or higher to run.
 It also uses a couple of third-party libraries that you must install on your system.
 The libraries can be installed with short one-line pip commands.

 This is a one-time only setup.